siddhi-io/www/en/docs/docs/query-guide.md

 Partition provide ways to segment events into groups and allow them to process the same set of queries in parallel and in isolation without redefining the queries for each segment.

-Here, events form multiple steams generating the same partition key will result in the same instance of the partition, and executed together.
+Here, events form multiple streams generating the same partition key will result in the same instance of the partition, and executed together.
 When a stream is used within the partition block without configuring a partition key, all of its events will be executed in all available partition instances.

 **Syntax**